Look! The lovers are throwing themselves

 without mixing in shards of bitter bone, swallow

-words like contraceptives against rejection.
+words like they are contraceptives against rejection.

 Let the blood pool inside these soft shells,